 Refinancing a mortgage is the process of taking out a new mortgage to pay off your existing mortgage.
 Although refinancing can be a time-consuming process, in many cases it is entirely worthwhile.
 Answer the questions below and see if it might be a good time for you to look into starting the refinance process.

 If you can manage your current monthly payment, there’s a chance to convert your loan from a 30 year fixed to a 15 year fixed while having the same or slightly higher payment.
 This is because shorter-term mortgages give you lower interest rates.
-Combine the current interest rate environment with a shorter mortgage term, and you may be able to have the same payment, but pay off your loan 10-15 years earlier.
-Talk to one of our mortgage experts to see if this is a possibility for you.
+Combine the current interest rate environment with a shorter mortgage term, and you may be able to have the same payment but pay off your loan 10-15 years earlier.

 If you’ve built equity in your home and now need to take out a bigger loan to pay for a large expense like college or home repairs, using a cash-out refinance may be a way to go.
 Your house payment will likely be higher, but overall payments may be lower, considering you are eliminating a student loan bill or credit card payments.
 It’s worth consulting with a mortgage lender to determine if refinancing will help you meet your financial goals.